unepwcmc/MacarthurWatersheds/README.md

 You will also need to create a YAML file with the account name and the api-key in config directory.
 You can see an exemple in `config/cartodb_config_example.yml`

-## Creating or Updating the data
+## Creating the data from scratch

 1. You will need to create the following empty tables in CartoDB manually, as Carto currently does not display tables created using their API.
-(Assuming your prefix is macarthur)
+(Assuming your prefix is macarthur).
+If you are updating the data, these tables will already be created and the `update_tables` script will take care of deleting th

 ```
 macarthur_region          (3 regions)